cbeauhilton/abstructs/README.md

 ---

-Disclaimer: ChatGPT wrote this version of this readme.
+Disclaimer: ChatGPT wrote most of this readme.
+I added very little manually.
 It's a placeholder based on passing in some of the files as of 2024-06-13.

 ---